Repairing DoS Vulnerability of Real-World Regexes: Repair Algorithm

-The algorithm then checks whether the template $\sstate$ already violates the determinism requirement of the \ltp{} by checking if there exist multiple brackets-only routes from $[_i$ that reach a same character (lines 6-8).
-Note that if the check is true, then |$\computePath(\removela(r), [_i, a)| \geq 2$ for any regular expression $r$ obtainable from the template $\sstate$.
-Therefore, we may safely reject such a template, and we return the unsatisfiable formula {\it false}.
+We then check if there are multiple brackets-only routes from $[_i$ that reach a same character (line 6).
+If the check passes, then |$\computePath(\removela(r), [_i, a)| \geq 2$ for any regex $r$ obtainable from $\sstate$ violating condition (1) of \ltp{}, and we safely reject $\sstate$ by returning the unsatisfiable formula {\it false}.

-Otherwise, we proceed to add two types of constraints in lines 9-12.
-The constraints of the first type are added in lines 9-10.
-Here, we assert that, if some character $a \in \Sigma$ and a hole $\hole_i$ are both reachable from $[_i$ by bracketing-only paths, then the hole must not be filled with a set of characters that contains $a$.
+Otherwise, we proceed to add two types of constraints in lines 8-11.
+The constraints of the first type added in lines 8-9 assert that, if some character $a \in \Sigma$ and a hole $\hole_i$ are both reachable from $[_i$ by bracketing-only paths, then the hole must not be filled with a set of characters that contains $a$.
 Here, $L^{\natural} = \{\alpha \mid \rho\alpha \in L\}$ (cf.~Section~\ref{subsec:lineartime}).
-The constraints of the second type are added in lines 11-12.
-Here, we assert that, if there are two different holes $\hole_i$ and $\hole_j$ reachable from $[_i$ by bracketing-only paths, then for any character $a \in \Sigma$, at most one of the hole can be filled with a set of characters that contains $a$.
-It is easy to see that these constraints must be satisfied or else the regular expression obtained from the template would violate the determinism requirement of the \ltp{}.
-Conversely, satisfying these constraints for all $[_i$ ensures that the determinism requirement is satisfied.
-Finally, the algorithm returns the resulting constraint $\phi_l$ (line 13).
+The constraints of the second type added in lines 10-11 assert that, if there are two different holes $\hole_i$ and $\hole_j$ reachable from $[_i$ by bracketing-only paths, then for any character $a \in \Sigma$, at most one of the hole can be filled with a set of characters that contains $a$.
+It is easy to see that condition (1) of \ltp{} is satisfied iff these constraints are satisfied for all $[_i$.
+Finally, the algorithm returns the resulting constraint $\phi_l$ (line 12).